 Also, it changes hormone levels to make weight loss easier.
 In addition to lowering insulin levels and increasing growth hormone levels, the release of the fat-burning hormone norepinephrine is increased (norepinephrine).
 Due to these changes in hormones, short-term fasting can increase your metabolic rate by 3.6-14%.
 By helping you eat less and burn more calories, intermittent fasting causes weight loss by changing the calorie equation on both sides.
 However, keep in mind that the main reason for your success is that it helps you eat fewer calories overall.
 If you binge and eat large amounts during your feeding periods, you may not lose weight at all.

 Limiting your food window often results in a lower calorie intake.
 While this can be helpful for weight loss, restricting calories has a significant impact on your thyroid.

-- After fasting, what people ate affected the recovery of thyroid hormones.
+After fasting, people are affected by the recovery of thyroid hormones.

 Despite these results, several studies have shown that thyroid hormones return to pre-fast values after a short break with a meal, suggesting that extended fasting may not be detrimental to humans.

 Perhaps.
 Researchers are not sure why, but it appears that fasting severely restricts eating and drinking for a certain period and can potentially improve some of the risk factors associated with eating and drinking heart health.
 It's difficult to know what effect regular fasting has on your heart health because many people who fast routinely do so for religious or health reasons.
 These people generally tend not to smoke, which can also reduce the risk of heart disease.
 However, some studies have indicated that people who follow a fasting diet may have better heart health than people who do not fast.